offalynne/Input/docs/3.5/Device-Quirks.md

 - Keyboard input is supported (with the same caveats as on the [Windows platform](#Windows)).

 !> Keyboard is not supported by GameMaker (and Input) on the PS4, PS5, Xbox One, Xbox Series X/S, iOS or tvOS platforms.

+## Pointing Devices (Mouse and Touch)

+### Pointing Devices on Desktop

+- Input blocks mouse button presses that regain window focus in order to prevent undesired game input or binding.

+- Touch devices are not supported by GameMaker on desktop platforms, except in cases where they operate system-level mouse cursor events.

+### Pointing Devices on Mobile, Switch, and HTML5

+- Touchscreen input is functional on devices supporting a device-relative number of touches.
+By default Input ignores the touchscreen, you can toggle it on by [setting `INPUT_TOUCH_POINTER_ALLOWED` to `true`](Configuration).
+When enabled, Input selects the best-available touch point to return mouse-like presses and releases.

+- Mouse input is partially functional.
+GameMaker uses the first mouse "device" for both touchscreen input and mouse, so there is no certain way to determine which is in use.
+By default mouse input is off (see above).

+### DualShock 4 and DualSense touchpad input on PS4 and PS5

+- The PlayStation touchpad presents as a mouse cursor.
+By default Input ignores touch input on the touchpad, you can toggle it on by [setting `INPUT_TOUCH_POINTER_ALLOWED` to `true`](Configuration).
+Input presently supports touchpad input for one player only.

+!> Mouse input is not supported by GameMaker (and Input) on the PS4, PS5, Xbox One or Xbox Series X/S platforms.